sez11a/liferay-docs/develop/tutorials/articles/modularization-with-osgi-plugins/01-osgi-portlets-declarative-services.markdown

-# OSGi Portlets by Example
+# OSGi Portlets Using Declarative Services

 Liferay 7.0 allows portlets to be deployed as OSGi services.
 What are the benefits of doing this?